Rawdat Al Faras: Research station

 Established in 1976, Rawdat Al Faras Research Station is among the oldest research stations in the country.
 It occupies an area of 517,000 square meters.
 Activities engaged in at the center include consultation services for local farms, date palm research, field surveys of local fauna, and selling and donating palm tree seeds and seedlings.
 The station consists of a water reservoir and two specialized facilities that dry the palm trees, extract their pollen and provide storage for their dried fruit.
 There 24 growing plots, of which five are palm tree plantations, two of which host over 1,200 specimens.
 In recent years, the station has been focused on its development of a palm atlas, which will serve as a genetic database for researchers across the GCC.

 Zoo

 It was reported in 2018 that a zoo would be opening in Rawdat Al Faras in the near future.
 Its specimens will be transferred from Al Khor Zoo.

-When Doha Zoo closed for maintenance in 2012, with plans to transform it into a safari park that would be 3-7 times the size of the current zoo, some animals were relocated to Rawdat Al Faras, as well as the Al Khor Zoo.